ammarahmed93/Optimizing-an-ML-Pipeline-in-Azure/README.md

 The data is currently imbalance as shown in the figure below.
 This could be a problem for most models.
 For future work, we can try to upsample minority class through SMOTE or downsample the majority class.
 ![Diagram](images/data_imbalance.png?raw=true)
 <br>
 Another improvement could be trying to fine tune the hyperparameter for the HyperDrive run by using the Grid sampling.
-Experimenting with max iteration (increase the value) for the logistic regression as well as experimenting with ealry stopping could potentially yield to a better HyperDrive model.
+Experimenting with max iteration (increase the value) for the logistic regression as well as experimenting with early stopping could potentially yield to a better HyperDrive model.

 ## Proof of cluster clean up
 The following command was used at the end of the notebook to delete the cluster and free up the resources.